Hugpatch Records

 Hugpatch Records is a record label based out of Brooklyn, New York.
 It was founded in 2006 by Maxwell Williams.
 It was originally a 7" single only record label, which gives it the reputation as "the world's tiniest record label."
 Its releases are limited to 500 copies of each record.
-Releases include singles by Brooklyn-based indie-pop band The Besties (HP01), Gijon-based pop group Nosoträsh (HP02) and Austin, Texas-based minimal pop trio Yellow Fever (HP03).
+Releases include singles by Brooklyn-based indie-pop band The Besties (HP01), Gijón-based pop group Nosoträsh (HP02) and Austin, Texas-based minimal pop trio Yellow Fever (HP03).
 In 2007, Hugpatch was one of the organizers of the pop music festival, NYC Popfest.
 Later on, the label began releasing full-length albums, beginning with The Besties' Home Free (HP08), originally released on CD, and later as a vinyl LP.
 The label also produces an internet radio show for the American Apparel radio station, Viva-Radio.com.